ksachdeva/k8s-examples/example-3-app-with-db/README.md

 Notes:

 * Look in the db-deployment.yaml to understand the concept of external mount/volume.
-* We also a Service that fronts the mongodb deployment.
+* We also require a Service that fronts the mongodb deployment.
 Since this service is not to exposed outside we do not specify the `type` for it.

 ```bash
 kubectl create -f db-service.yaml